Colección UNESCO de Música Tradicional del Mundo

 - Listening to the World.

-Since the termination of the collaboration with Naïve in 2005, UNESCO established a new partnership with Smithsonian Institution in 2009 to make again the titles of the Collection available to the general public.
-Eight titles are forecasted to be released before the end of the year.
+Since the termination of the collaboration with Naïve in 2005, UNESCO established a new partnership with Smithsonian Institution in 2009 to make more than 100 albums of the Collection spanning more than 70 nations on every continent available to the general public.
+This project will for the first time make these recordings, including 12 previously unreleased albums, available on CD, digital download, streaming services, and library subscription.
 It includes:

-- UNES08307 Peru: Andean Music of Life, Work, and Celebration
+- Peru: Andean Music of Life, Work, and Celebration

-- UNES08310 Romania: Festive Music from the Maramureş Region
+- Romania: Festive Music from the Maramureş Region

-- UNES08311 South India: Ranganayaki Rajagopalan—Continuity in the Karaikudi Vīṇā Style
+- India: Ranganayaki Rajagopalan—Continuity in the Karaikudi Vīṇā Style

-- UNES08318 Venezuela: Afro-Venezuelan Music, volumes I and II
+- Venezuela: Afro-Venezuelan Music, volumes I and II